acoard-aot/queue-management/tests/loadtesting/README.md

 npm run python:top
 ```

+Python profiling allows us to get an in-depth look at where the Python API process is spending it's time.
+We have written some scripts that will automatically find the running gunicorn process and profile it, including subprocesses, and then create a flamegraph report.

 All Python commands must be run on the same machine that already has the API running.
 Additionally, they cannot be run in OpenShift itself due to security constraints [(see more)](#python-profiling-on-openshift)

 These commands must be run on the same machine that already has the API running.
 It will ask for `sudo` password.
 It will scan for the parent gunicorn process by name and profile it.
 Let this command run for the durattion of the profiling.
 Typically, you start profiling, then run load testing, then exit profiling.

 **Why sudo?** *The profiler we use, `pyspy` can profile already running Python processes.
 This is great for profiling  real world performance, but sudo is required in order to spy on another process.
 This is Linux security to stop a non-sudo process from inspecting/modifying other processes which should not be allowed.*

-Press "CTRL+C" to exit profiling.
+In the same terminal that you started `npm run python:profile`, press "CTRL+C" to exit profiling.
 Only press it once.
 It will then write the report as a svg file.
-If you press it twice quickly you can cancel out of it creating the report.
+(If you press it twice quickly you can cancel out of it creating the report.)

-Typically, to combine profiling with load testing, you would...
+So, to put the whole process together, typically to combine profiling with load testing, you would...

-  1. Run `npm run profile:python` on server machine.
+  1. Start the API like normal
-  2. On separate load-testing machine (e.g. dev laptop), `npm run tests:all`
+  2. In a new terminal, run `npm run profile:python`
+  3. In a new terminal, start loadtesting with `npm run tests:all`
-  3. After #2 is complete, end profiliing (Select terminal for #1 then CTRL+C to stop).
+  4. After #3 is complete, you can then end profling (select terminal for #2 and press CTRL+C)

-This command outputs a `profile-12345.svg` file, with the # being the pid of the parent python process running gunicorn.
+This command outputs a `profile-12345.svg` file, with `12345` being the pid of the parent python process running gunicorn.
 The file is a [flamegraph](http://www.brendangregg.com/flamegraphs.html), an interactive graph that shows what processes took the most time.

+We have included an example report, called `profile-demo-withloadtesting.svg`

 #### Python Profiling on OpenShift